p7cq/bash-scripts/README.md

 ## wttr-in

-Replaced [wttr.in](https://github.com/chubin/wttr.in) icons with Font Awesome to match the theme of my bar in i3 WM.
+Replaces [wttr.in](https://github.com/chubin/wttr.in) icons with Font Awesome to match the theme of my bar in i3 WM.
 The script is run by a ```systemd``` timer every 15 minutes.